pcaversaccio/safe-tx-hashes-util/README.md

 ./safe_hashes.sh --list-networks
 ```

-## Safe Message Hash Calculation
+## Safe Message Hashes

-In addition to transaction hashes, this script supports calculating hashes for off-chain messages using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard.
-To calculate message hashes for a specific message, you need to specify the `network`, `address`, and `message` parameter.
-The `message` parameter is a valid filename containing the raw message.
-Please note that the script normalises line endings to `LF` (`\n`).
+This [script](./safe_hashes.sh) not only calculates Safe transaction hashes but also supports computing the corresponding hashes for off-chain messages following the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard.
+To calculate the Safe message hashes for a specific message, specify the `network`, `address`, and `message` parameters.
+The `message` parameter must be the name of a valid file containing the raw message.
+Note that the script normalises line endings to `LF` (`\n`) in the message file.

-An example: Save the following message into a `message.txt` file.
+An example: Save the following message to a file named `message.txt`:

 ```txt
 Welcome to OpenSea!